-Our school must inform the local authority of any pupil who has been absent without school permission for a continuous period of 10 days or more.
-Our school has a home school attendance officer.
-Where concerns are around Children missing in Education, she will advise and offer support.
-The LA Children Missing in Education policy will be followed. (see also the schools attendance policy).
-Child Sexual Exploitation (CSE) Child Sexual Exploitation (CSE) is a form of child abuse, which can happen to boys and girls from any background or community.
+Be Respectful Be Ready Be Resilient Be Responsible Be Resourceful Be Reflective Be Remarkable Child Sexual Exploitation (CSE) is a form of child abuse, which can happen to boys and girls from any background or community.
 In Essex, the definition of Child Sexual Exploitation (CSE) from the Department of Education (DfE, 2017) has been adopted: "Child Sexual Exploitation is a form of child sexual abuse.
 It occurs when an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology".
 It is understood that a significant number of children who are victims of CSE go missing from home, care and education at some point.
 Our school is alert to the signs and indicators of a child becoming at risk of, or subject to, CSE and will take appropriate action to respond to any concerns.
 The designated safeguarding lead will lead on these issues and work with other agencies as appropriate.
 This one page process map sets out arrangements for CSE in Essex.
-Child criminal exploitation Child criminal exploitation is a geographically widespread form of harm which is a typical feature of county lines criminal activity (county lines is when drug networks or gangs groom and exploit children to carry drugs and money from urban areas to suburban areas and seaside towns).
-Our school works with key partners locally to prevent and respond to child criminal exploitation.
-Domestic abuse Domestic abuse can take many forms, including psychological, physical, sexual, financial and emotional.
-Our school recognises that exposure to domestic abuse can have a serious, long-term emotional and psychological impact on children.
-We work with other key partners and will share relevant information where there are concerns that domestic abuse may be an issue for a child or family or be placing a child at risk of harm.
-9 | Page Author: Jo Barclay, Safeguarding Manager for Schools and Early Years
+Children missing from education All children, regardless of their age, ability, aptitude and any special education needs they may have are entitled to a full-time education.
+Our school recognises that a child missing education is a potential indicator of abuse or neglect and will follow the school procedures for unauthorised absence and for children missing education.
+It is also recognised that, when not in school, children may be vulnerable to or exposed to other risks, so we work with parents and other partners to keep children in school whenever possible.
+Parents should always inform us of the reason for any absence.
+Where contact is not made, a referral may be made to another appropriate agency (Education Access Team, Social Care or Police).
+Parents are required to provide at least two emergency contact numbers to the school, to enable us to communicate with someone if we need to.
+Our school must inform the local authority of any pupil who has been absent without school permission for a continuous period of 10 days or more.
+Our attendance policy and the LA missing children in education policy sets out the procedure we follow for CME.
+8 | P a g e Author: Jo Barclay, Safeguarding Manager for Schools and Early Years c s s c x Sofiguarding Children 8 o A 8 o BOCKING PRIMARY SCHOOL